isomerpages/mse/news/---speeches/_posts/2024-06-20-coastal-and-flood-resilience-leaders-summit.md

 description:
 ---

-### Speech by Ms Grace Fu, Minister for Sustainability and the Environment, at the Coastal and Flood Resilience Leaders Summit on 20 June 2024
+### Opening Address by Ms Grace Fu, Minister for Sustainability and the Environment, at the Coastal and Flood Resilience Leaders Summit on 20 June 2024

 Good morning.
 I am very happy to join you today for the inaugural Coastal and Flood Resilience Leaders Summit, held in conjunction with the Singapore International Water Week 2024.